 I was on a train to Tokyo when I noticed that everyone seemed to be staring at me: I was reading manga.

-The Japanese people sitting in front of me were absolutely fascinated by the sight of a foreigner reading manga.
 One couple actually started to talk about it, as if I wouldn’t understand their conversation!
-(I could understand, and I have my language exchanges, music, and TV shows to thank for that).
+(I could understand, thanks to my language exchanges, music and TV shows).

 They marveled at a foreigner reading manga, and wondered how I had studied to achieve this kind of reading level.